Journey from the 15th Century to the Distant Past:

 The text was written in a style that can be easily read and understood.
 It begins with the creation of the wold and the story of the expulsion from Paradise, then presents other events of the Old Testament supplemented with the tales of the Trojan War and the campaigns of Alexander the Great, etc.

 The contents of the Chronicle are divided into sixthth ages: human history is interpreted as a linear progression from the creation of the world.
 The sixth age covers the period from the birth of Christ to the perpetually-changing present, it occupies more space in the book than the previous five.
-The final, seventh age is described as the age to come with the Advent of the Anti-Christ, the Last Judgement and the destruction of the earthly state.
-And since the sixth age had not ended yet, the book had some pages left blank - the owners could record themselves the most important events occurring after the author had put down his pen in June 1493 (the book was published on 12 July).
+The final, seventh age is described as the age of the Anti-Christ, the anticipated Last Judgement and the destruction of the earthly state.
+And since the sixth age had not ended yet, the book had some blank leaves.
+They gave the future owner space to record the rest of the history after the publication of the book.

 Historians have found out that most of the texts of the World Chronicle are extracts from various authors represented in Schedel's rich personal library.
 Among others, the Chronicle includes a quotation from History of Europe by the Italian humanist Enea Silvio Piccolomini (the future Pope Pius II) and a short historical and geographical essay About the European Region Sarmatia: they are placed on unnumbered pages in the 1493 Nuremberg edition.
 This additions were unchanged in subsequent editions of the book.
 The essay About the European Region Sarmatia is attributed to a German poet and humanist Konrad Celtis, this assumption is confirmed by the poetic ending of the last section.
 The author defines the boundaries of Sarmatia according to the ancient geographers: its territory includes Russia, Grand Duchy of Lithuania and Poland.
 While it is clear that he could not exactly imagine the proportions of these parts.